Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces

-From our perspective, for invariant manifolds, ill-posed and well-posed differential equations can be treated in a uniform manner. \textbf{(Step I)} That is, we do not regard \eqref{equ:ill} as an initial value problem, but try to solve \eqref{equ:integral} with $ x(t_1) = x_1, y(t_2) = y_2 $.
-We should mention that the integral form \eqref{equ:integral} heavily depends on the non-linear maps $ F_1, F_2 $ (and so it is related with $ A, B $), and in some cases, we even do not know the exact form and if the non-linear map can be written as $ F = (F_1, F_2) $; see also \cite[Section 3]{Che18c} for the details.
-The above familiar form \eqref{equ:integral} is presented owing to the simple assumptions on $ A, B $ and $ F_1, F_2 $.
-We do not discuss further about the integral form \eqref{equ:integral}.
+\begin{asparaenum}[(Step I).] \item From our perspective, invariant manifolds for both ill-posed and well-posed differential equations can be treated in a unified framework.
+Rather than viewing \eqref{equ:ill} as an initial value problem, we approach it by solving \eqref{equ:integral} with the boundary conditions $ x(t_1) = x_1 $ and $ y(t_2) = y_2 $.
+It is important to note that the integral formula \eqref{equ:integral} depends critically on the non-linear maps $ F_1 $ and $ F_2 $ (and hence on $ A $ and $ B $).
+In some instances, it may not be possible to express the non-linear map as $ F = (F_1, F_2) $; the familiar form \eqref{equ:integral} is presented here due to the simplifying assumptions on $ A $, $ B $, $ F_1 $, and $ F_2 $.